-(c) Refuse Removal
+(b) Refuse Removal

-- (i) Refuse removal are billed in terms of a fixed monthly tariff based on the valuation in case of residential properties and per square meter in case of business premises - (ii) Monthly accounts are rendered for refuse removal and the due date for payment of the accounts is as indicated on each of the accounts. - (iii) The tariffs to calculate for refuse removal charges are determined annually and approved by Council and are contained in the tariff book produced by the municipality.
+(i) Refuse removal are billed in terms of a fixed monthly tariff based on the valuation in case of residential properties and per square meter in case of business premises(In case whereby the square meter of the premises is not provided, the municipality will use an average of which is equal to 300 sqms)

+- (ii) Monthly accounts are rendered for refuse removal and the due date for payment of the accounts is as indicated on each of the accounts. - (iii) The tariffs to calculate for refuse removal charges are determined annually and approved by Council and are contained in the tariff book produced by the municipality.

-(d) Sundry Debtor Accounts
+(c) Sundry Debtor Accounts